Roger Ailes, who built Fox News into a powerhouse, dies at 77

 Ailes started Fox News almost from scratch in 1996.
 With its slogan "Fair & Balanced," the network grew into not just the cable news ratings leader but a profound influence on the right wing of American politics.

-Ailes was arguably the most powerful man in media when he suddenly lost his job last summer.
+Ailes was arguably the most powerful man in American media when he suddenly lost his job last summer.
 Gretchen Carlson, a former Fox anchor, sued him for sexual harassment, and other women came forward to support her claims.
 Carlson settled with 21st Century Fox, the network's parent company, for $20 million.

 Carlson said there had been at least six instances when Ailes talked about her body, intimidated her or used demeaning language.
 At least six other women, including former Fox News star Megyn Kelly, came forward to accuse Ailes, who denied wrongdoing.